Want to work from home but don’t want the hassle of getting a degree?

-You would help clients either one-on-one or in a group to achieve their fitness goals.
-The best way to get started is by starting a blog or training videos online and selling yourself to potential clients.
+You would help clients either one-on-one or in a group to achieve their goals.
+There are many different types of coaches, such as fitness, investing, life, speech, leadership.
+The best way to get started is by starting a blog or training videos online and marketing yourself to potential clients.

 10. Travel Agent: $27,000 – $48,000